Zettlr/zettlr-docs/docs/en/install.md

 ### Linux

 On Linux, installing Pandoc is hilariously simple.
-Simply use your packet manager to search for, and install Pandoc.
+Simply use your package manager to search for, and install Pandoc.
 The provided packages aren't always up-to-date, but they should fit.
 If you want to install the newest version, you'd have to [download the Linux installer](https://github.com/jgm/pandoc/releases/latest) and follow the [install instructions](https://pandoc.org/installing.html) on the Pandoc site.

 > You may need to set up `pandoc-citeproc` manually by installing it using the preferred method on your operating system.